hugofitipaldi/dataviz_portifolio/README.md

 & Franks (Hum Mol Gen, 2022)](https://academic.oup.com/hmg/advance-article/doi/10.1093/hmg/ddac245/6747418?login=false)

+The application was written in R using the shiny package and it is hosted at shinyapps.io.
 The source code for the dashboard is openly available [here](https://github.com/hugofitipaldi/gwas_mining/tree/main/restults_page).

 The dashboard is available